-Automate these 8 task withing to Scale up your Learning Management System (LMS) easier and more cost-effective.
+Automate these tasks to Scale up your Learning Management System (LMS) easier and more cost-effectively.

 Why You should consider automating your LMS?

 The key to your eLearning platform scalability is Automation.
-For many organisations it’s time-consuming tasks and processes that are their biggest barrier to growth.
-Read on to learn how to pave your way to success for cost-effective scaling through automating these 8 time-consuming tasks within your LMS so you can reach GAZILLIONS of learners (okay maybe just millions or learners).
+For many organisations it’s the time-consuming tasks and processes that are their biggest barrier to growth.
+Read on to learn how to pave your way to success for cost-effective scaling through automating these 8 time-consuming tasks within your LMS, so you can serve GAZILLIONS of learners (okay maybe just millions or learners).

-When talking about building a scalable Learning Management System, we often answer questions around whether a certain LMS or CMS can scale to millions of users.
-But assuming that your LMS can withstand a million users, there’s another factor that can make or break the scalability of your LMS – and that is business processes.
+When talking about building a scalable Learning Management System, we often answer questions around whether a certain LMS or CMS can physically scale to withstand millions of users.
+But assuming that your LMS can grow to a million users, there’s another factor that can make or break the scalability of your LMS – and that is business processes.

 For a truly scalable LMS, you shouldn’t need to increase a team member’s workload or hire more people when you take on a new influx of learners.
 If you do, then scaling up your service in its current form is going to cost a lot more than it needs to, or will take longer as your team scrambles to keep up with demand.